DataFire/Integrations/integrations/generated/google_youtubereporting/README.md

 ### Job
 * Job `object`: A job creating reports of a specific type.
   * createTime `string`: The creation date/time of the job.
   * expireTime `string`: The date/time when this job will expire/expired.
-After a job expired, no
+After a job expired, no new reports are generated.
   * id `string`: The server-generated ID of the job (max.
 40 characters).
   * name `string`: The name of the job (max.
 100 characters).
   * reportTypeId `string`: The type of reports this job creates.
-Corresponds to the ID of a
+Corresponds to the ID of a ReportType.
-  * systemManaged `boolean`: True if this a system-managed job that cannot be modified by the user;
+  * systemManaged `boolean`: True if this a system-managed job that cannot be modified by the user; otherwise false.

 ### ListJobsResponse
 * ListJobsResponse `object`: Response message for ReportingService.ListJobs.
   * jobs `array`: The list of jobs.
     * items [Job](#job)
   * nextPageToken `string`: A token to retrieve next page of results.
+Pass this value in the ListJobsRequest.page_token field in the subsequent call to `ListJobs` method to retrieve the next page of results.

 ### ListReportTypesResponse
 * ListReportTypesResponse `object`: Response message for ReportingService.ListReportTypes.
   * nextPageToken `string`: A token to retrieve next page of results.
+Pass this value in the ListReportTypesRequest.page_token field in the subsequent call to `ListReportTypes` method to retrieve the next page of results.
   * reportTypes `array`: The list of report types.
     * items [ReportType](#reporttype)

 ### ListReportsResponse
 * ListReportsResponse `object`: Response message for ReportingService.ListReports.
   * nextPageToken `string`: A token to retrieve next page of results.
+Pass this value in the ListReportsRequest.page_token field in the subsequent call to `ListReports` method to retrieve the next page of results.
   * reports `array`: The list of report types.
     * items [Report](#report)

 ### Report
-* Report `object`: A report's metadata including the URL from which the report itself can be
+* Report `object`: A report's metadata including the URL from which the report itself can be downloaded.
   * createTime `string`: The date/time when this report was created.
   * downloadUrl `string`: The URL from which the report can be downloaded (max.
 1000 characters).
   * endTime `string`: The end of the time period that the report instance covers.
-The value is
+The value is exclusive.
   * id `string`: The server-generated ID of the report.
   * jobExpireTime `string`: The date/time when the job this report belongs to will expire/expired.
   * jobId `string`: The ID of the job that created this report.
   * startTime `string`: The start of the time period that the report instance covers.
-The value is
+The value is inclusive.

 ### ReportType
 * ReportType `object`: A report type.
   * deprecateTime `string`: The date/time when this report type was/will be deprecated.
   * id `string`: The ID of the report type (max.
 100 characters).
   * name `string`: The name of the report type (max.
 100 characters).
   * systemManaged `boolean`: True if this a system-managed report type; otherwise false.
-Reporting jobs
+Reporting jobs for system-managed report types are created automatically and can thus not be used in the `CreateJob` method.